Tisauuur/pdf-ai-assistant/README.md

 # pdf-ai-assistant
-AI-powered PDF tool that can translate, summarize and chat with your PDF files.

 Pdf-AI-Assistant is a repository containing an AI-powered PDF tool that can translate, summarize and chat with your PDF files.